2003 Staten Island Ferry crash: Aftermath

 The ferry's pilot, Richard J. Smith, fled the scene and was found shortly afterwards at home.
 Smith had tried to kill himself by cutting his wrists and shooting himself in the chest twice with a pellet gun.
-He was taken to the same hospital where victims of the accident were being treated.
+He was taken to the same hospital where victims of the crash were being treated.

 It was later determined that Smith had lost consciousness while at the ship's controls.
-He had taken the painkillers tramadol and Tylenol PM, both of which can cause drowsiness, blurred vision and seizures, any or all of which may have contributed to the accident.
+He had taken the painkillers tramadol and Tylenol PM, both of which can cause drowsiness, blurred vision and seizures, any or all of which may have contributed to the crash.
 The city rules required two pilots to be present during docking, but this rule had not been enforced by the management of the ferry service, and Smith was the only pilot in the wheelhouse at the time.

 A total of five people were charged in the U.S. District Court for the Eastern District of New York.
 Smith was charged with eleven counts of seaman's manslaughter as well as making false statements in his medical report when applying to the U.S. Coast Guard for a renewal of his pilot's license.
 His doctor, William Tursi, was charged for lying on the same report.
 The city's ferry director, Patrick Ryan, was also charged with seaman's manslaughter and making false statements arising from his failure to enforce the two-pilot rule.
 Michael J. Gansas, the ferry's captain, was charged with lying to investigators.
 John Mauldin, the port captain, was charged with obstruction of justice and lying to investigators; he falsely claimed that information regarding the two-pilot rule had been distributed to employees.